Tender duck or chicken legs in the most delicious ragu sauce made with lots of vegetables and served with dumplings or noodles

 If you don’t like duck, just use chicken legs instead, they taste amazing in this sauce as well, and they even get a bit more tender than the duck.

-And as a bonus: don’t throw away the leftover bones, you could make a wonderful broth with them.
+And as a bonus: don’t throw away the leftover bones, you could make a wonderful stock with them.
 I normally just clean them a bit and freeze them until I have a good batch.
-Then I slowly cook them together with some fresh chicken parts, onions, carrots, root parsley, celeriac, salt, spices and water for about 2 hours.
-I put the broth in jars and either preserve them by boiling the jars for about 20 minutes or freeze them (when there is enough space in my freezer, I prefer to do that, it’s quicker).
+Then I slowly cook them together with some fresh chicken parts, onions, carrots, root parsley, celeriac, salt, spices and water for several hours, at least 3-4 and up to 24 to get a really delicious and healthy bone broth.
+I put the broth in jars and freeze it.

 - 2 whole duck legs

 - 2 whole chicken legs (you can use only one type of meat if you like)

 - 2 medium carrots

 - (all the vegetables together should weigh about 250-300 g/9-10.5 oz)

 - 100 ml/3.5 oz/ a bit more than ⅓ cup dry red wine